DKFZ-ODCF/SNVCallingWorkflow/README.md

 #### PyPy

 PyPy is an alternative Python interpreter.
-Some of the Python scripts in the workflow can use PyPy to achieve higher performance by employing a fork of [hts-python](https://github.com/eilslabs/hts-python).
+Some Python scripts in the workflow can use PyPy to achieve higher performance by employing a fork of [hts-python](https://github.com/eilslabs/hts-python).
 Currently, this is not implemented for the Conda environment.
 For most cases you therefore should set the `PYPY_OR_PYTHON_BINARY` variable to just `python` to use the Python binary from the Conda environment.
 You could set up a `resources/analysisTools/snvPipeline/environments/conda_snvAnnotation.sh` similar to the `tbi-lsf-cluster_snvAnnotation.sh` file in the same directory.

 ### Reference data installation